diegojgris/draw-plots-qgis/README.md

-# Draw field experiment plots using R scripts in QGIS
+# Draw field trial plots using R scripts in QGIS

 ## Installation